andrejevdenis/Takamul_proj/README.md

 Features for this test:

->Website https://www.takamul.net.sa is heavy if i try run it remotly on https://selenoid.autotests.cloud
-Because of it the test setuped fro Firefox browser.
-It posible to run it remotly on https://selenoid.autotests.cloud by Chrome browser, it must be windowed on 320*480 size and it takes much more time for each iteration.
+Website https://www.takamul.net.sa is heavy and if i try run it remotely by Chrome browser on https://selenoid.autotests.cloud it must be windowed on 320x480 size and it takes much more time for each iteration.
+Because of it the test setuped for Firefox browser.
-Or we can run it local by Chrome browser without any problems.
+Or it can be runed local by Chrome browser without any problems.

-To build the packages local, follow these steps:
+To build the test local follow these steps:

 ```shell
 # Open a terminal (Command Prompt or PowerShell for Windows, Terminal for macOS or Linux)